chime/terraform-aws-alternat/README.md

 A few comments on the inputs:

 - We recommend using a network optimized instance type, such as the `c5gn.8xlarge` which offers 50Gbps guaranteed bandwidth.
 It's wise to start by overprovisioning, observing patterns, and resizing if necessary.
-Don't be surprised by the "up to NGbps" language explained in [the AWS EC2 docs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-network-bandwidth.html) thusly:
+Don't be surprised by the network I/O credit mechanism explained in [the AWS EC2 docs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-network-bandwidth.html) thusly:

 > Typically, instances with 16 vCPUs or fewer (size 4xlarge and smaller) are documented as having "up to" a specified bandwidth; for example, "up to 10 Gbps".
 These instances have a baseline bandwidth.
 To meet additional demand, they can use a network I/O credit mechanism to burst beyond their baseline bandwidth.
 Instances can use burst bandwidth for a limited time, typically from 5 to 60 minutes, depending on the instance size.

 - The code is currently constrained to a 1:1 relationship of public subnets to private subnets.
-Each provided public subnet should correspond to a private subnet in the same zone.
+Each provided public subnet should correspond to a single private subnet in the same zone.

 - The `subnet_suffix` is used to match the name of the private subnet and subsequently update the corresponding route table.
 The suffix of the private subnet names must match `<subnet suffix>-<availability zone>`.
 For example, `my-foo-vpc-private-us-east-1a`.
 This is the default used by the [terraform-aws-vpc module](https://github.com/terraform-aws-modules/terraform-aws-vpc/blob/6a3a9bde634e2147205273337b1c22e4d94ad6ff/main.tf#L402).

 - [SSM Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html) is enabled by default.
 To view NAT connections on an instance, use sessions manager to connect, then run `sudo cat /proc/net/nf_conntrack`.
 Disable SSM by setting `enable_ssm=false`.

+- We intentionally use `most_recent=true` for the Amazon Linux 2 AMI.
+This helps to ensure that the latest AMI is used in the ASG launch template.
+If a new AMI is available when you run `terraform apply`, the launch template will be updated with the latest AMI.
+The new AMI will be launched automatically when the maximum instance lifetime is reached.

 ## Contributing